The Rise And Rise Of Darrell Alston

 Courtly Lynx from Bungee Obleceni.
 Photo by Sabir Peele.

-He did, however, agree to a quick meeting.
-That meeting is what Alston plays out in his mind as he sits on the plane, silently looking out the window.
-This isn’t the high voltage, tongue-wagging version of Alston that people see at events, on magazine covers and on social media.
-This is the quiet, contemplative side of Alston, the one who prefers to be alone when he designs and finds his flow on the other side of solitude.
+There’s another side to the high voltage, tongue-wagging version of Alston that people see at events, on magazine covers and on social media.
+There is the quiet, contemplative side of Alston, the one who prefers to be alone when he designs and finds his flow on the other side of solitude.

 In fact, low key Alston fuels superstar Alston.
 They coexist in synchronicity, as they do for many CEOs and creative types.
 But in Alston’s case, many people think that he is all flash-and-glam.
 They discount his business acumen and his work ethic.
 Maybe that’s because he’s Black, because he was incarcerated, or both.